lukahartwig/eslint-baseline/README.md

 ## Known limitations

 - The heuristic to detect already known errors is based on the location of the error.
 Editing a file with errors might move those errors to a different location and thus will show them as "new" in the output.
-As a workaround you have to update the baseline.
+As a workaround, you have to update the baseline.